minorl/CSCI3155Paper/Paper.md

 Introduction (purpose: power of community discussion and cocain:

 Scala did not originally include the withFilter class in its early implementations.
 It was instead added in version 2.8 as a result of community discussion to address the particulars of filter and how guards with side effects work.
 This discourse highlights a popular approach in the open source community to identify problems, discuss new ideas, and design functionality using direct feedback from users and other developers.
 Martin Odersky communicated with the scala community through a mailing list to address open tickets requesting new for-expression behaviors.
-The subsequent discussion resulted in the addition of a new class called withFilter.
+The discussion that followed resulted in the addition of a new method called withFilter.
 At first glance, it may appear that withFilter and filter are identical due to the syntax and situations in which they are used.
 Understanding the motivations and implementations of the two methods highlights the benefits of an open source community driven language.

+When Martin Odersky first proposed changes to how the filter method behaved he was met with both support and resistance from the mailing list.
+His suggestion to resolve the open tickets revolved around where to place the guard within the for-expression and the impact that this change would have on the for-yield expression.
+In making this change, and ensuring for-yield still performed as expected, additional cases would be required for functions filterForeach, filterMap, filterFlatMap inside the generator classes.
+Replies to Martin’s post initially revolved around matters of complexity and optimization.
+Specifically, how would the optimizer determine if a filter was side-effect free, and where would the additional complexity be incurred?
+Would the boost in performance anticipated by such a change be worth the complication in implementation?

+Finally rejected

+- timing of 2.8 coming out
+- making it more complex
+- making the change in the optimizer
+//subsequent discussion

 Motivation:
 According to a post by Martin Odersky, the main motivations for expanding filter are: